SE-Stuttgart/riot/documentation/scenario/scenario.md

 Do not forget to unregister all registered listeners in the shutdown() operation.

 # Read code
 For more inspirations just look at the things and rules that are already implemented.
-Things could be found in the commons project, rules are contained in the server project.
+Things can be found in the commons project, rules are contained in the server project.